smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.3.0 =
+After updating you can add Cognito sign-up attributes on every site, customise form fields starting with the BASIC plan, and use the new country and improved phone fields in any language.

 = 1.2.7 =
 Update if the shortcode-copy button failed on non-HTTPS sites or if you experienced admin-tab freezes on Windows; both issues are resolved.